zhyi/zse/README.md

 zse-swing
 ---
-Contains useful classes for Java Swing GUI development, inlcuding a common main class `SwingApplication`.
+Contains useful classes for Java Swing GUI development, including new or improved components, a simple parser for declarative GUI XML, and utility methods to switch Look and Feel at runtime, etc.